lestercorderomurillo/xp.js-styled/README.md

 The goal of this package is to build complex styled components with an easy-to-use schema definition.

-Disclamer: Still in development, expects bugs as we get to stable 1.0.0

 # Key Features

 - **CSS-in-JSX**: Automatically generate CSS-in-JSX props for your components, making easy to inline style without having to use the prop directly.